Partial Payments

 The "Scheduled" order status is missing

-Solution: Go to J2Commerce -> Setup -> Order Statuses and re-add a status named Scheduled (a Yellow/Warning colour is a good choice).
-Then open the Partial Payment settings and pick it in Scheduled Order Status.
+Solution: Go to J2Commerce -> Setup -> Order Statuses and add a status named Scheduled (a yellow or warning colour is a good visual choice).
+Then open the Partial Payments settings and select it in Scheduled Order Status.

 Reminder emails are not sending

-Cause: The cron is not running, email is misconfigured, or the email setting is off.
+Cause: The cron is not running, Joomla email is not configured, or the email setting is off.

 Solution:

-- Confirm the cron runs — open the Cron URL in a browser and look for a success message.
+- Open the Cron URL in a browser and look for a success message to confirm it runs.

 - Check Joomla email at System -> Global Configuration -> Server and send a test email.

-- Turn on Debug in General Settings, run the cron again, and check the J2Commerce log for errors.
+- Enable Debug in General Settings, run the cron again, then check the J2Commerce log for error messages.

 The balance shows in the wrong currency

-Cause: The store currency changed after the order was placed; existing orders keep the original currency.
+Cause: The store currency or exchange rate changed after the original deposit order was placed.
+Existing installment orders keep the currency from the original order.

 Solution: For new orders, make sure the currency switcher is set correctly before the customer adds to the cart.
-Confirm the J2Commerce currency plugin is enabled and exchange rates are current.
+Verify the J2Commerce currency plugin is enabled and exchange rates are current.

-Customers can still pick a restricted payment method
+Customers can still select a restricted payment method

-Cause: The gateway is not actually restricted, or the field is empty.
+Cause: The gateway restriction is not saved, or the field is empty (which allows all methods).

-Solution: Open General Settings -> Allowed payment methods and confirm only your intended gateways are selected (an empty field allows all).
-Save, then clear the cache at System -> Clear Cache.
+Solution: Open J2Commerce -> Apps -> Partial Payments -> Checkout tab and confirm only the intended gateways are listed in Allowed Payment Methods (an empty field means all gateways are allowed).
+Save, then clear the Joomla cache at System -> Clear Cache.

 The Pay Now button does not appear